- What does it mean to be detail oriented?

 4) They consistently produce quality results

 Whether in the workplace or the family, detail oriented individuals often leave a touch of excellence in their work.

 They are committed to making their work very good.
 As a result, they spend more time looking at every bit of information and data that would help them to have perfect results.

 5) Working with detail oriented persons may demand intense focus but the reward is worth the stress

 One of my friends who is a music performer recently shared his experience of his partner’s critique of their work during production.

-He whined about how his partner makes him work extra hard but admits a lot of the credits of the great music that they make is attributed to those little corrections.
+He whined about how his partner makes him work extra hard but admits a lot of the credits of their great music are attributed to those little corrections.

 Most works of art demand this type of repeated trials until a perfect result is produced.

-Similarly, in workplaces, where top managers need the best from employees, intrinsic rewards for their efforts are a great motivation.
+Similarly, in workplaces where top managers need the best from employees, intrinsic rewards are a great motivation for their efforts.